 Assignment must take place before the bank will issue your mortgage cheque.
 We can arrange the assignment for you.

 You can apply for cover at any time, you don’t even have to wait for mortgage approval.
-Once the insurer accepts you for cover, your policy will hang around like Mick Jagger until you’re ready to issue it.
+Once the insurer accepts you for cover, your policy will hang around kicking it’s heels until you tell us to go, go, gooooooooo.